Huge Victory: Chat Control no longer forces us to break encryption! But: It now wants age verification.

 Make Germany oppose Chat Control again!

 Germany, under a new government since May 2025, is no longer clearly opposing Chat Control.
 This is a warning to everyone in favor of privacy, and must make everyone act now to turn the tide in this large EU country.
-The politicians point of view is particularly worrying as they seem to no longer oppose Chat Control, despite clear signs that the draft law violates human rights and will very likely be declared illegal by the German Constitutional Court for disproportional mass surveillance - which is very important to many Germans given that in our recent history mass surveillance was daily business in Eastern Germany.
+The politicians point of view is particularly worrying as they seem to no longer to clearly oppose Chat Control, despite of its disproportional mass surveillance - which is a very delicate topic to many Germans given that in our recent history mass surveillance was daily business in Eastern Germany.
 The approach of Chat Control looks very similar to the history of data retention legislation in Germany - which was declared illegal multiple times.
 But politicians kept trying, until finally agreeing on data retention that explicitly excluded emails as a means of personal communication that deserves privacy.

 This approach is highly questionable, and we must not allow politicians to get away with it.